Want to know how to make a homemade pumpkin spice latte that's delicious and healthy?

 Ingredients: Pumpkin Muffins (Yields 12 Muffins)

-Here’s a list of the pumpkin muffins ingredients:
+Here’s a list of what you’ll need to make my pumpkin muffins:

 Spices: